 What if I cannot find enough referees?

-Run games with one ref instead of two, recruit experienced players looking to earn a bit extra, partner with a referee training program, or raise the pay rate.
-Something usually shakes loose.
+Run games with one ref where the league rules allow, recruit experienced players looking to earn extra, partner with a referee training program, or raise the pay rate.
+Something usually shakes loose if you start the conversation early enough.

 Should I provide jerseys or let teams bring their own?

-For a new league, let teams bring their own and put that money somewhere more useful.
-Just require contrasting colors and visible numbers so the refs can do their job.
+For a first season, let teams bring their own.
+Save the budget for ice, refs, and insurance.
+Require contrasting colors and visible numbers so refs can work.

 Sources & References